Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 ``--configuration-options`` option specifies path to a JSON file with additional configuration options.
 Such file should be JSON object with string values.
-These values are available for reading by package scripts.
+These values are available for reading by package build scripts.

 ``--target-triple`` option allows specifying target triple in form *architecture-vendor-operating_system* or *architecture-vendor-operating_system-environment*.
 Examples are *x86_64-unknown-linux-gnu* or *i686-pc-windows-msvc*.